 Its fuel is incredible, creating a tremendous strong flavor on chickens.
 I’m pretty much sure you’re not going with another smoker if you use it for once.

-And our last crucial determiner is the grill which also makes a huge difference for a better result.
+And my last crucial determiner is the grill which also makes a huge difference for a better result.
 Smoking chicken on the grill is something like roasting the chicken.
 But the actual trick is here to keep the crispy skin after grilling.

 As for it, you should leave the chicken rest uncovered when you take it off the grill.
 If you covered the chicken while resting, it would remove that crispiness.

 What Type Of Wood To Use For Smoking Crispy Chicken

 Ask me about my favorite wood for smoking chicken.
 My answer will be the fruitwood because its sweet smoke adds a lovely smokey flavor to the chicken piece.

-I specifically recommend cherry and applewood.
-Both are ideal for the taste along with the flavor of the smoked chicken.
+I specifically recommend cherry and apple wood for smoking.
+Both are ideal for the taste along with flavor in the smoked chicken.

 Otherwise, you can use any of the fruitwood.
 Fruit woods don’t change the flavor of chicken but touch it with a sweet smokiness.
 It can be said to be a perfect combination of taste.

 But are you fond of much stronger flavors?
 Then choose to use hickory.
 Otherwise, look for oak and mesquite to get the same intensive smoke flavor.

 At last, I hope you have got the answer to all questions hitting on your mind.
 Achieving a successful crispy chicken requires patience and the need to follow the tricks carefully.

 And next, it will be easier each time.
 We give you all the secrets about how to get crispy skin on smoked chicken.
 So now it’s up to you to make the proper use of them.
 We never know which tricks can do magic for us.

 No matter how many times you fail to make the chicken crispy, don’t give up your hope.
 Learning never ends, and we chicken lovers love to experiment to discover new hacks.
 Right?

 Let’s overcome the fear and cheer up your heart for the next try.